Adding an independent patient advocate to your health care team

 A Patient Advocate will assist you to be informed and confident about the decisions you need to make and will assist you to achieve the best possible health outcomes.
 This involves helping a patient understand a diagnosis and the treatment and options.
 Where you would like reassurance about a diagnosis, we source and arrange a second opinion.

 Knowing where and who to go to in the health system and understanding the language and culture is known as health literacy.
-In Australia, more than 60% of patients lack the level of health literacy necessary to get the best outcomes from their health management.
-This results in stress, wasted money, delayed and poor treatment options and early admission to nursing care homes.
+In Australia, more than 60% of patients lack the level of health literacy necessary to effectively achieve the best outcomes from their health management.
+This results in stress, wasted money, delayed and poor treatment options and early admission to nursing homes. respite care Sydney

 We collate and co-ordinate your health management & records.

 How does an independent patient advocate support you?

 -Your advocate will attend medical appointments and complex medical tests with you and navigate/translate what you are being told.

 -We specialise in tele conferencing meaning we can "attend" appointments with your providers and carers via smartphone: cheaper, more spontaneous and flexible.